lptekdev/homelab/_posts/2025-04-13-proxmox-part4.md

 ---
-title:  "Proxmox Homelab - Part 4 - Expanding Ceph capacity and improve its redundancy"
+title:  "Proxmox Homelab - Part 4 - Improving Ceph setup redundancy"
 layout: post
 ---

-Welcome to the fourth post about my *Proxmox homelab: Expanding Ceph capacity and increasing the redundancy of the storage service*.
+Welcome to the fourth post about my *Proxmox homelab: Improving Ceph setup redundancy* regarding the storage service.
 In the previous two posts, my goal was adding a storage service that can be consumed by the tenants.
 Didn’t work well using NFS with TrueNas, but using Ceph I achieved it.
-Let’s see how I was able to improve the Ceph setup, at the same time maintaining a multi tenant architecture.
+Let’s see how I was able to improve the redundancy of the Ceph setup, at the same time maintaining a multi tenant architecture.
 <!--more-->

 If you didn’t read the 3 previous posts, below is a short summary about them for your awareness: